 House Bill 19-1032 would require same-sex and transgender relationships to be part of the curriculum.
 It would also ban teaching gender stereotypes.
 Yet, the material must be age appropriate.
 While public and charter school groups have not opposed the bill, the hearing brought out hundreds of opponents.
 The testimony was combative and graphic.
 Titone said she found some of it personally offensive, especially because many people looked directly at her as they testified.

 “I’m watching what she’s going through and as a friend and of course my heart’s going out to her,” said fellow committee member Republican Rep. Mark Baisley.
-“And I’m watching her because I’m thinking, what’s she thinking here, what she going through?
+“And I’m watching her because I’m thinking, what’s she thinking here, what is she going through?
 What has she gone through?”

 Baisley, an aerospace engineer by trade, was also elected last fall and serves on two committees with Titone.
 They immediately connected over their IT and science backgrounds.
 Baisley said Titone is the first transgender person he’s ever worked with, and before he met her, he didn’t even know the state had elected a transgender lawmaker.